Keep stock on sale at required levels in a retail environment

 • 💡Remember to link stock quality to storage conditions and handling, not just shelf life, to show a holistic understanding of quality maintenance.

-• 💡Pay close attention to command words in questions, such as 'describe', 'explain', or 'evaluate'.
-For 'evaluate' questions, ensure you give balanced arguments and a justified conclusion to achieve top marks.
+• 💡Pay close attention to the command words in assessment criteria, such as 'describe', 'explain', or 'evaluate'.
+'Describe' requires a detailed account, while 'evaluate' needs you to weigh pros and cons and give a reasoned judgement.

 Common Mistakes